Icechamp11200/Nexus-Adventures/README.md

 #Nexus-Adventures#

 A plugin based off Multiverse-Adventures.
-Made for and by Nexus Gaming
+Made for and by Nexus Gamers

 #What Is It?#